 In November 2014, Governor Mead’s administration released the details of their SHARE (Strategy for Health, Access, Responsibility and Employment) proposal for modified Medicaid expansion.

-The governor’s proposal included having newly-eligible enrollees pay a small premium ($20 to $50 per month for most households) if their income was between 100 percent and 138 percent of poverty level, and there would also have been small copays for most newly-eligible enrollees.
+The governor’s proposal included having newly-eligible enrollees pay a small premium ($20 to $50 per month for most households) if their income was between 100% and 138% of poverty level, and there would also have been small copays for most newly-eligible enrollees.
 Mead’s proposal also included access to vocational rehabilitation and job search services to encourage unemployed enrollees to enter the job market.
 Officials noted that the job training and placement portion of the program would not have been a requirement for participation (which would have been a hard sell in terms of winning federal approval under the Obama Administration, which flatly rejected work requirements and similar provisions), but rather a benefit for enrollees.

 Governor Mead’s proposal had not yet been officially approved by HHS, but Mead and his administration were reasonably certain that HHS would ultimately approve their plan for Medicaid expansion, as it had been thoroughly vetted by the federal government and approved as budget neutral for the state.